Amanda-Katherine/bookclub-javascript-rails-api/README.md

 4. Run 'rails db:create:all'
 5. Run 'rails db:migrate'
 6. Run 'rails db:seed'
-7. Run 'rails s'
+7. Run 'rails s' from the backend directory
 8. Open the 'index.html' file in your browser.
-With a mac you can write 'open index.html' in your terminal
+With a mac you can write 'open index.html' in your terminal from the frontend directory.

 ## Authors